Hip Flexor Information.

 When you do specific sports , martial artists, long jump, high jump and most atheltics, you can be prone to hip flexor injuries.
 Hip flexor injuries are Generally felt in the lower back and the upper groin region.

-The hip flexors are several muscles that bring the legs and trunk together in a flexion movement.
-They allow you to move your leg or knee up towards your torso and allow you to bend your torso forward at the hip.
-The most important muscles that make up the hip flexors include the
+The group of muscles that form the hip flexors bring the legs and trunk together and allow for a flexible though firm connection and.
+These muscles allow you to move your leg or knee upwards to the core and you can bend the torso forward at the hip.

 - rectus femoris